Compiling and Executing Multi-Locale Programs¶

 gasnet: specifies that communication should be implemented using the open-source GASNet library developed at Berkeley.

 ofi: specifies that communication should be implemented using the open-source libfabric library component of OpenFabrics Interfaces (OFI).
-This configuration is preliminary; see Using Chapel with libfabric for more information.
+See Using Chapel with libfabric for more information.

-When using the Chapel module on Cray systems, a third option is also available:
+When using the Chapel module on Cray XC systems, a third option is also available:

 ugni: specifies that communication should be implemented using Cray’s uGNI interface.